- CITY COMMISSION

 CITY OF SANDUSKY

 Located on Sandusky Bay, Sandusky has over 22 miles of shoreline within the city limits.
 We are the governmental seat of Erie County and are noted for our beautifully landscaped parks, our historical architecture and the Sandusky Bay Pathway.

 The city's mission is to promote the City of Sandusky as the best Great Lakes community, spotlighting our Sandusky Bay location, historic neighborhoods and architecture, fantastic events, strong business opportunities, and well maintained infrastructure, combined with our rich traditions and history, making Sandusky a desirable community to live, work, play and grow.

-At their meeting of January 26, the City Commissioners considered legislation proposing to increase the water and sewer rates for city customers.
-These proposed increases are outlined below:
+At their meeting of February 9, the City Commissioners passed legislation to increase the water and sewer rates for city customers.
+These increases are outlined below:

 EMERGENCY SNOW STREETS

 There are numerous emergency snow streets within the City of Sandusky and parking is banned on these streets during and following snow events when accumulations exceed two inches.

 Please keep these routes clear of parking as they have high volumes of traffic and are important transportation routes for our citizens.